ibm-cloud-docs/Cloudant/guides/design_document_management.md

 then we might well encounter a deployment dilemma:

 -   Version 1 of our code,
-    which relied on the original Design Document, might no longer work because the old view has been invalidated.
+    which relied on the original design document, might no longer work because the old view has been invalidated.
 -   Version 2 of our code,
-    which uses the new Design Document,
+    which uses the new design document,
     can't be released immediately,
     because the new view will not have finished building yet, especially if there are many documents in the database.